ctefee/neighborhood-map/README.md

 * Display map  markers identifying at least 5 locations that you are interested within this neighborhood
 * Include an input field to filter both the list view and the map markers displayed by default on load
 * Create functionality to your map markers
-* Create functionality when using third-party APIs that will provide information when a map marker od list view entry is clicked
+* Create functionality when using third-party APIs that will provide information when a map marker or list view entry is clicked